JolienGoossens/inbocourse/README.md

 # inbocourse
-Tryout repository for the INBO GitHub course.Date: May 9th 2018
+Tryout repository for the INBO GitHub course.

+Date: May 9th 2018
+Session: afternoon